How to Enable or Disable Microphone in Windows 11

-Manage your microphone preferences easily in Windows 11 with the plethora of options available to you
+Manage your microphone preferences easily in Windows 11 with options to either fully disable Microphone or selectively disable for certain apps.

 Microsoft has reworked a lot of interfaces in Windows 11, and it’s all for good.
 Not only is it better aesthetically, but it’s also more user-friendly and simplified.
 But when you’ve gotten used to a certain way of doing things, it takes time to adjust to something new.